 In general, occupational groups with increased risk include:

-Tests are available to detect three types of antigens used to identify the hepatitis B virus.
+Tests are available to detect the types of antigens used to identify the hepatitis B virus.
 The tests determine if the virus is present in the body tissue or blood.
 The amount of each type of antigen present indicates how advanced the disease is and how infective the individual has become.

 Other tests are available to detect the body's reaction to the viral infection or the body's reaction to vaccination against the virus.
 These tests work by measuring the number of antibodies present in the blood.

 The risk of hepatitis B can be significantly reduced by:

-Infection control precautions are the first line of defense to protect workers from hepatitis B and other blood-borne diseases.
-For this reason, the Laboratory Centre for Disease Control at Health Canada and the United States Department of Health and Human Services developed a uniform approach called "routine practices".
+Infection control precautions are the first line of defence to protect workers from hepatitis B and other blood-borne diseases.
+For this reason, the Public Health Agency of Canada recommends routine practices when there is a risk of exposure to blood or certain body fluids.